agiallombardo/TA-Upgrade-Example/TA-cisco_umbrella/README.md

 + 1.0.4: Fixes an issue in the README under delete-old-umbrella-logs.sh

 ### Known issues
++ No support for log format version 6 that adds new Proxy Log fields for SWG/DLP modules.
+If you have these logs please send us (see Dev Support email) some samples and we will add support to this TA.

 ### Third-party software attributions
 + opendns_dnslogs_categories.csv from https://api.opendns.com/v3/categories